Skip to main content

 This video from the BBC’s Tiny Happy People website has tips for starting mini chats with your baby at this age.

-What can I expect at 6 months?
+What can I expect from 6 months?

 When your baby is 6 months your baby should be learning that communicating is rewarding, so will be interacting with you even more.
 They may: